 First Prize, Baltimore Jewish Community Center Competition.

-Member, American Liszt Society; founding president of the ALS Chicago/ Midwest Chapter.
+Treasurer, American Liszt Society; co-founder of the ALS Chicago/ Midwest Chapter.

 Member, Christian Performing Artists Fellowship.

 Member and NCTM, Music Teachers National Association: Have served as state adjudicator (Wisconsin, 1992; Michigan, 1999); principal clinician for Michigan Music Teachers Association state conference, 2001: three lectures on Schumann and his world.